jpadie/node-red-virtual-matter-devices/README.md

 It will help you to give each device a unique and meaningful name, although most controllers support changing the name in their UI.

 ## Status Node

 The status node will provide information about the commissioning and status of the matter server.

-If the server is not commissioned, a QR code is displayed in the edit dialog.
+If the Matter Hub is not commissioned, a QR code is displayed in the edit dialog.
+Flash this code (or use the manual pairing code) into your controller app and the pairing should occur automatically.
+Many controllers complain that a device is not standards compliant ("certified").
+This warning can be ignored.

+If you run into unsolvable trouble and want to do a "factory reset" then this can be done by clicking ReInit in the Edit Dialog of the Status Node.

+A ReInit:
+1. removes each device from the Matter Hub (_some_ of the device state is maintained by Node-Red but measured values (for example) will be lost.
+2.  deletes the Matter Hub; and
+3.  recreates the Matter Hub and adds the endpoints afresh.

+You will need to recommission the Matter Hub after a ReInit.

+NB Only do this as a last resort after checking all the detailed logs (make sure that node-red logging is set to Debug).

 ## Outputs